True Believers (comics): Reception

 The first issue had estimated sales of 17,151 copies, placing it at number 132 in the sales chart.
 Issue #2 dropped to an estimate of 12,838 (149th).

 True Believers has received mixed reviews.
 For instance, Broken Frontier was less impressed, feeling it didn't live up to expectations suggesting "it is rather disappointing given what one might have hoped for" and that the "tone established by the writing crosses over to the art as well: it shows some nice potential, but fails to realize it fully".
 However, they also feel that all hope isn't lost and if "Bates and Gulacy really put their minds to it and are willing to push the limits of what they can do with this concept, it just might turn into something very special indeed.
 Keep an eye out for future issues" Comic Book Resources agrees and suggests that the story "is an original and timely concept, but the weak execution doesn't carry it well.
 Bates' craft seems to be a little rusty at best, and feels more than a little outdated at times" and that problems with the art partly come from script problems as "any artist would struggle to fit 15 panels on one page and still maintain a good flow."
 Comics Bulletin is largely positive and concludes that "overall this issue presents an interesting if somewhat vague introduction to the characters" with the only downside being the colouring "Beredo does an estimable job but the technique seems so common that it fails to add anything".
 They stop just shy of awarding full marks to the second issue, largely because the reviewer feels "a certain detachment from the principal character," but the minor niggles about the art in the first issue have been addressed and they declare that they are "prepared to ratchet up my praise for Rain Beredo's colours, too".
 The online comic book reviewer for Scifipulse.net, Nicholas Yanes, is equally positive, writing that "this is a title that everyone should have on their pull list."

 Collected editions

-The series will be collected into a trade paperback:
+The series was collected into a trade paperback: